SeiryuZ/HemeWeb/proposal/README.md

 that could be done in normal consumer desktop processor to high-performance scneario that needs to be run on a cluster of computers or even supercomputer.
-One example of this type of project is HemeLB, a vascular blood flow simulation.
-HemeLB have different processes in the workflow that requires different computing power, from the setup process which can be run on consumer-level computer, to the simulation process that run on ARCHER supercomputer [17].
+One example of this type of project is HemeLB, a vascular blood flow simulation that is used for the study of blood flow [17].
+HemeLB have different processes in the workflow that requires different computing power, from the setup process which can be run on consumer-level computer, to the simulation process that run on ARCHER supercomputer due to its processing power requirement [17].

+Current problem - Open Science, Usability, Isolation

+Current situation - How GalaxyWeb address

+To showcase the proposed solution, I will develop HemeWeb.

 <!--High Performance Computing (HPC) requires high performing infrastructures-->
 <!--like supercomputers or huge clusters of compute node to be run effectively.-->